ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 {% endfig %}

 Such a solution might be not enough for large and very greasy stains or for mold and fungi.
-In this case washing walls with sugar soap.
+In this case **washing walls with sugar soap before wall painting** might be effective.
 To do it, dilute the right amount of soap in water, as stated in the instruction.
 Then clean the walls using a sponge.
 After you're finished, rinse the surface with clean water to avoid a soapy residue.

 {% faqItem %}
 {% faqQuestion %}